CJPX-FM: History

 On April 3, 2020, the CRTC approved the sale of CJPX-FM to Leclerc Communication for $4.89 million.
 Leclerc Communication had previously tried to acquire CKLX-FM and CHOI-FM from RNC Media, but called off the sale when the CRTC required it to divest a station.
 The new owner replaced the classical music programming with an adult contemporary one, branded as WKND 99.5, in a similar format to Quebec City's sister station CJEC-FM.
 Radio-Classique went off air on June 13, 2020.

+Following several years of low ratings under the new format, on August 12, 2024, Leclerc and Quebecor announced they had reached a content distribution agreement whereby CJPX would simulcast the talk programming of the latter’s Qub Radio service from 6:00 a.m. to 6:00 p.m. on weekdays, starting Monday, August 26, entering direct competition during those hours with longstanding market leader CHMP-FM (98.5 FM).
+As a result, the station will drop the WKND branding and format, and rebrand as simply 99.5 Montreal.
+To comply with CRTC regulations on programming for standard FM radio licences, the station will carry a rock music format at all other hours (CHMP was similarly required to carry 50% music programming until 2007).
+Quebecor cannot acquire the station outright under CRTC cross-media ownership regulations, as it already owns a daily newspaper, Le Journal de Montréal, and a broadcast TV station, CFTM-DT, in the Montreal media market.